arunrao/turbomq/docs/API_REFERENCE.md

-# API Reference for Next.js Queue System
+# API Reference for TurboMQ

-This document provides a comprehensive reference for all the components, classes, and methods available in the Next.js Queue System.
+This document provides a comprehensive reference for all the components, classes, and methods available in the TurboMQ job queue system.

-## Version 1.2.3
+## Version 1.4.0

 ### Module System Support
 The package now supports both ES Modules (ESM) and CommonJS module systems: